tobyweston/essential_acceptance_testing/manuscript/part2/design.md

 A> | | ![](images/part2/design.md/adapter-arrow-port.png) |
 A>

-The next step is to describe the system architecture in terms of boundary interfaces (ports), their implementations (adapters) and core application logic (domain model(s)).
-The UI could have multiple components, for example, a Swing UI or a web UI.
+The next step is to describe the system architecture in terms of boundary interfaces (ports), their implementations (adapters) and core application logic (domain models).
+In the diagram below, multiple components are shown for the UI to demonstrate that it could have multiple types of UI, for example, a rich desktop client and a web UI.

 ![](images/part2/design.md/ports-and-adapter-design.png)

+Keep to the constraints shown in the [Ports and adapters symbols aside](#port-and-adapters-symbols-aside), all communication to the domain model is done via a port and adapter pair.
+The exception, Yahoo, is explained later.

+We've broken down the previous coarse grained architecture into a series of interfaces (ports), their implementations (adapters) and domain model.
+The domain model is both the `Portfolio` and `Market Data` and we could have represented this as a single element.

 * Test 1 - A pure UI test
 * Test 2 - A UI transport test
-* Test 3 - ???
+* Test 3 - Portfolio's HTTP adapter test
 * Test 4 - A test against our market data API
 * Test 5 - Real test against Yahoo's version of market data